ergonode/docs/docs/community/commit_convention.md

 ## Scope
 ---

-A **scope** *MUST* consist of a noun describing a section of the codebase surrounded by parenthesis, e.g., `bugfix(core):`
+A **scope** *MUST* consist of a noun describing the section of the codebase surrounded by parenthesis, e.g., `bugfix(core):`

-The following is the list of examples scopes:
+The following is the list of example scopes:

 * **core**
 * **microservices**